Connecting communities

 To make your donation, just head to your local Tesco store, pick up an item or two from the list of your local food bank’s most needed items, and simply hand them to the volunteers or pop them in the collection point.
 Full details regarding the Tesco Food Collection can be found here.

-The Trussell Trust is celebrating a 10-year relationship with Tesco in their joint efforts to ensure our communities are free from hunger, and now Tesco Mobile will be partnering with the Trussell Trust to keep people facing hardship connected.
-Our initial partnership will last until the end of 2023.
+Trussell is celebrating a 12-year relationship with Tesco in their joint efforts to ensure everyone in our communities have enough money for the essentials we all need in life , and Tesco Mobile is partnering 3rd year running with Trussell to keep people facing hardship connected.

-The data will be distributed from January 2023 through SIM cards donated to local food banks, all registered charities or charitable organisations, which are part of the Trussell Trust network.
+The data will be distributed from January 2024 through SIM cards donated to local food banks, all registered charities or charitable organisations, which are part of the Trussell Trust network.

 Terms and Conditions